icopy-site/awesome-cn/docs/awesome/discount-for-student-dev.md

 * [MDBootstrap](https://mdbootstrap.com/general/mdb-edu/) [DISCOUNT] - Set of slick, responsive page templates, layouts, components, and widgets to rapidly build web pages.
 50% discount for students.

+* [UXPin](https://www.uxpin.com/pricing) [FREE] - is an online tool for UI design, Prototyping, and UX design. comes with a Design UI with code-backed components.

 ## SaaS